opendcs/opendcs/docs/source/start-decoding.rst

 * F(T,A,3)
 * F(T,A,2)

-Examples where the date is 8 characters long.
+Sample Messages:  Examples where the date is 8 characters long.

 ::